Jazz

 Jazz perked up that morning.
 We’d spent the last 24 hours comforting her, sleeping with her, and letting her know how much of an impact she made on our lives.
 She ate lots of treats and returned our love with plenty of her trademark kisses.
 It was overcast for the duration of the morning, but the sun came out to shine through the window on to her bed as she went, surrounded by those that love her best and miss her most.

 Jazz.
 Jazzaroo.
 Roo.
 Bubba.
 My sweet baby of many names.
 I love her so much it hurts.
 I always have.
-That’s a testament to the love Mae and I have had for her and the connection we shared.
-I miss her more than these paltry words can express, but I will carry her with me for the rest of my life.
-Because it is one of life’s great cruelties that we have to outlive our companions, but we have more positive memories with our best friend than we could have ever hoped for.
+It's in a testament to that love that I miss her more than these paltry words can express, but I will carry her with me for the rest of my life.
+It is one of life’s great cruelties that we have to outlive our companions, but we have more positive memories with our best friend than we could have ever hoped for.
 I feel very fortunate to have had her in my life and to have been a part of hers.
 I know we’re better for it.

 In loving memory of Jazz Tender